awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

 ElastiCache also propagates the Domain Name Service \(DNS\) name of the promoted replica\.
 It does so because then if your application is writing to the primary endpoint, no endpoint change is required in your application\.
 If you are reading from individual endpoints, you need to change the read endpoint of the replica promoted to primary to the new replica's endpoint\.

+In case of planned node replacements, initiated due to maintenance updates or self\-service updates:
++ For ElastiCache for Redis Cluster, the planned node replacements will now complete while the cluster serves incoming write requests\.
-For ElastiCache for Redis Cluster configurations that are set up to use ElastiCache for Redis Cluster clients, the planned node replacements will now complete while the cluster serves incoming write requests\.
-For non\-ElastiCache for Redis Cluster configurations, you may notice a brief write interruption, of up to a few seconds, associated with DNS update\.
-This process is much faster than recreating and provisioning a new primary, which is the process if you don't enable Multi\-AZ with automatic failover\.
++ For Redis Cluster mode disabled clusters with Multi\-AZ AutoFailover enabled and running on the 5\.0\.5 or above engine, the planned node replacements complete while the cluster serves incoming write requests\.
++ For Redis Cluster mode disabled clusters with Multi\-AZ AutoFailover enabled and running on the 5\.0\.4 or below engine, you may notice a brief write interruption, of up to a few seconds, associated with DNS updates\.
+This process is much faster than re\-creating and provisioning a new primary, which is the process if you don't enable Multi\-AZ with automatic failover\.

 You can enable Multi\-AZ with Automatic Failover using the ElastiCache Management Console, the AWS CLI, or the ElastiCache API\.